Certificate of Confidentiality

 - A copy of the IRB Approval notice indicating that there are no contingencies, EXCEPT the requirement to obtain a Certificate of Confidentiality

-James A. Ashton-Miller, Ph.D., Associate Vice President for Research, MUST SIGN the application for a Certificate of Confidentiality before it can be submitted to the NIH.
+James A. Ashton-Miller, Ph.D., Associate Vice President for Research, MUST SIGN the letter of assurances for a Certificate of Confidentiality before it can be submitted to the NIH.